casper-network/docs/source/docs/casper/design/casper-design.md

 :::

 Changes to global state occur through the execution of deploys contained within finalized blocks.
 For validators to efficiently judge the correctness of these changes, information about the new state needs to be communicated succinctly.
-Further, we must communicate portions of global state to users, while allowing them to verify the correctness of the parts they receive.
+Further, the network must communicate portions of global state to users, while allowing them to verify the correctness of the parts they receive.
 For these reasons, the key-value store is implemented as a [Merkle trie](#global-state-trie).

 ### Merkle Trie Structure {#global-state-trie}